rspamd/rspamd.com/doc/faq.md

 ### Resolver setup

 DNS resolving is a very important part of the spam filtering since a lot of information is obtained from DNS lists, e.g. IP and URL blacklists, whitelists, reputation data and so on and so forth.
 Hence, Rspamd will be **totally** broken in case: it might even refuse to start.
 Furthermore, if you are using your provider's resolver or some public resolver you might be affected by blocking from the vast majority of DNS lists providers or even corrupted results.

+Please bear in mind that Rspamd does NOT use the standard resolver libraries for performace and sanity considerations, so all resolvers configuration must be either static (in the normal `/etc/resolv.conf` or in `local.d/options.inc` for Rspamd specific resolvers) or Rspamd should be reloaded (or restarted) on any DNS resolvers change.
+Rspamd currently does not read `/etc/hosts` file as well.

 It is known that Rspamd is broken when your provider's DNS returns some IP address to redirect your browser to instead of the real response.

 Hence, it is **strongly** recommended to have your own recursive resolver when using Rspamd (or any other email related technology in fact).
 Our own recommended choice is to set up Unbound or, for the most advanced setups, the [Knot Resolver](https://www.knot-resolver.cz/).
 You can read about Unbound basic setup [here](https://wiki.archlinux.org/index.php/unbound).